Detecting Harmful Content On Online Platforms: What Platforms Need Vs. Where Research Efforts Go: Requirements of Online Platforms

-The big social media platforms, also commonly known as `Big Tech', have stringent content moderation policies and the most advanced technology to help detect abusive language.
-We summarize these policies in Table~\ref{tab:policies}.
+We a conducted qualitative analysis of the terms and conditions of big \emph{social media} and \emph{mixed} platforms, commonly known as \emph{Big Tech}.
+Big Tech has stringent content moderation policies as well as the most advanced technology to detect harmful content.
+We summarise this analysis in Table~\ref{tab:policies}: we observe a lot of overlap, but also many differences.